souslesens/souslesensVocables/README.md

 ```

 This configuration will be provided to the plugin by calling the `setConfig` method.

+Its possible to edit this configuration from the “Plugins” section in the ConfigEditor.
+The `admin` profile is mandatory to use this tool.

 #### Plugin communication with other tools